🔷Euclidean Clustering Point Cloud Segmentation

 -

-Instance Segmentation: Segmenting physically separated objects in a scene into independent point cloud clusters.
+Instance segmentation: Segmenting physically separated objects in a scene into independent point cloud clusters.
 For example, segmenting multiple parts on a conveyor belt, or multiple cups on a table.

 -